laninsky/GBS_SNP_filter/README.md

 Calls: unlist -> lapply -> FUN -> which -> Ops.data.frame -> matrix
 Execution halted
 ```

+Make sure plink is not installed in the directory you are running GBS_SNP_filter.sh in, because one of the steps is cleaning up all the files that plink makes (`rm -rf *plink*`).
+If plink is located in your actual directory, it will be removed too!

 ## Further utilities
 In the utilities folder are scripts for divvying out your "final" vcf into population-specific vcf files, and using reshape, vcfR, hierfstat and inbreedR to calculate individual-level (multi-locus heterozygosity) and population-level (He) estimates of heterozygosity.